Arulo165/ZS-Extract/README.md

 # ZS-Extract
-Extractor for .ZS Files with Sarc Archive used in Modern NIntendo Games
+Extractor for .ZS Files with Sarc Archive used in Modern Nintendo Games